SPECTR

 The original stream is fully reconstructible from the ledger.
 Nothing is one-way.
 The seed is a structural identifier, not a content fingerprint.

-Not neural / ML
+Not AI / ML

 Not encryption